The English Major

 Students may take one of two paths into the major.

-1. In the recommended path, students complete one ENGL 2500-level course with a grade of C- or better.
+- In the recommended path, students complete one ENGL 2500-level course with a grade of C- or better.
 This course prepares students for upper-division departmental coursework, and also provides three hours of credit toward the major.

-2. In the alternative path, a student who takes any two upper-division courses in the department (3000-level or above, in literature not creative writing), with an average grade of B across those courses, may declare the major without enrolling in an ENGL 2500-level course.
+- In the alternative path, a student who takes any two upper-division courses in the department (3000-level or above, in literature not creative writing), with an average grade of B across those courses, may declare the major without enrolling in an ENGL 2500-level course.
 Again, these courses provide credit toward the major.

 The Program of Study

-• Two courses in the “History of Literatures in English” sequence: ENGL 3001 (Fall only) and 3002 (Spring only).
+- Two courses in the “History of Literatures in English” sequence: ENGL 3001 (Fall only) and ENGL 3002 (Spring only).

-• One course in literature before 1700.
+- One course in literature before 1700.

-• One course in literature from 1700-1900.
+- One course in literature from 1700-1900.

-• Elective courses to bring the total number of courses to ten.
+- Elective courses to bring the total number of courses to ten.
 Most students will need five electives, one of which will be the ENGL 2500-level course, in addition to fulfilling the requirements above.

 Additional Rules

-• One of the two courses from outside the department allowed to count as a major elective may be in the literature of a language other than English, taught either in that language or in translation.
+- As one or both of their optional "outside” courses, students may receive major elective credit for courses offered at UVA in the literature of a language other than English, taught either in that language or in translation.
 These courses may be taught at the 2000-level or above.
-Grammar and composition courses do not count.
+Grammar and composition courses are not eligible.
+DUP approval is still necessary for such courses to count toward the major.

-• No more than three courses in total may fall under the writing program rubrics (ENWR and ENCW).
+- No more than three courses in total may fall under the writing program rubrics (ENWR and ENCW).

-• A minimum GPA of 2.0 in major courses is required.
+- A minimum GPA of 2.0 in major courses is required.
 Courses in which a student receives a grade lower than C- will not count toward the major.

 Third-Year Transfers